The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 18

 Oracle Corporation pays out 33.9% of earnings as dividends, a payout ratio classified as conservative (below 40%).
-That low payout leaves substantial room to sustain and grow the dividend, backed by a business model anchored in recurring enterprise software demand across cloud infrastructure, SaaS applications, and license support services.
-The most significant data-supported pressure on Oracle Corporation dividend safety is the stock's beta of 1.655, which reflects earnings sensitivity to broader market conditions rather than any structural weakness in the payout itself.
+That level of earnings retention gives ORCL meaningful room to sustain and grow the dividend, supported by a business model anchored in recurring revenue from cloud subscriptions across Fusion Cloud ERP, NetSuite, and enterprise license support.
+Oracle Corporation dividend safety faces its most credible pressure from the capital demands of cloud infrastructure expansion, which competes for the same earnings the dividend draws from.

 Oracle Corporation dividend history shows a CAGR of 16.2% per year from 2010 to 2025.
-The per-share dividend grew from $0.20 to $1.90 over that window (2026 is a partial year and excluded from the CAGR calculation).
-The smallest annual increase in the window was 5.3% in 2016, which is the floor investors have seen even in slower years.
+The per-share annual dividend grew from $0.20 to $1.90 over that window (2026 is a partial year and excluded from this calculation).
+The smallest annual increase in the window was 5.3% in 2016, which shows that even in slower years, Oracle kept the dividend moving forward.

 | Period | CAGR | From | To |